kavin256/trails/README.md

 - When the server receives a trip update, it compares the incoming `updatedAt` with the stored version
 - The version with the newer `updatedAt` timestamp always wins
 - This simple strategy works well for personal trip planning where true conflicts (two devices editing the same trip while offline) are rare
+- The backend ignores client timestamps and relies solely on server-generated `updatedAt` values when determining which version wins

 The initial implementation will use pure last-writer-wins without explicit conflict detection.
 Future versions may detect conflicts and allow manual resolution.

+### Server-Controlled Timestamps

+The server is the single source of truth for all `updatedAt` timestamps.
+When the server receives a trip update, it always assigns `updatedAt` using its own clock (`Date.now()`), treating client-provided timestamps as provisional.
+Only the server's `updatedAt` is used for last-writer-wins conflict resolution, ensuring consistency across all devices.
+The `lastSyncedAt` value stored on each device is always derived from `serverTime` returned by the API, never from the device's local clock.
+This design eliminates issues caused by device clock drift, timezone differences, or manually changed phone dates, making the sync protocol robust against incorrect client clocks.

 ### Sync Algorithm